Blackjack Card Values

 General Tips

-Dealer’s Up Card is Key: When deciding on what move to make, always take into account the dealer’s Up Card if they show high cards(play less aggressive-hit less often on borderline hands); if low cards more aggressive(play more aggressive-hit more often on borderline hands).
+Dealer’s Up Card is Key: When deciding on what move to make, always take into account the dealer’s Up Card.

 Common Mistakes to Avoid with Blackjack Card Values

-When playing blackjack, understanding the card values and how they influence your strategy is essential.
+Understanding the blackjack card values and how they influence your strategy is essential.
 However, new players often fall into several common traps due to misunderstandings or oversights regarding these values.

-Here are some of the most frequent mistakes and how to avoid them.
+Here are some of the most frequent mistakes with blackjack card values and how to avoid them.

 Misunderstanding Soft Hands